 How to muddle cucumber

-Muddling is a gentle method to crush fruits and herbs to release the flavor, where blending or crushing would be too harsh.
+Muddling is a gentle method to crush fruits and herbs to release the flavour, where blending or crushing would be too harsh.
 The easiest way to muddle a cucumber is to partially peel it first.
-Cut it into manageable chunks, place the chunks into a cocktail shaker or mason jar and crush gently with the back of a rolling pin or muddler.
+Cut it into manageable chunks, place the chunks into a cocktail shaker or mason jar, and crush gently with the back of a rolling pin or muddler.

 How to make a cucumber slinky garnish